cudoventures/cudos-network-docs/src/earn/incentives.md

 - Validators: up to $60 (plus $200 p/m for whitelisted mainnet Validators)
 - Developers: up to $65

+The date and time for the network upgrade will communicated shortly, please keep an eye on our [communication channels](/#help-and-support).

 #### Validator Tasks

 |**Task ID**|**Description**|**Resources**|**$ Reward**|